Everything You Need to Know about Ohio History Day 2025!

 down arrow right arrow

 Every year National History Day frames students' research within a historical theme.
 History is more than facts and dates.
 The annual theme is broad to allow students to explore topics in ancient, world, national or state history.
 Students draw a connection to the theme by understanding their topic's historical context and significance.
-The 2024 NHD theme is Turning Points in History.
+The 2025 NHD theme is Rights and Responsibilities in History!

 image